SigurdVilstrup/Slaa-katten-af-toenden/README.md

 # Slå katten af tønden

-Implementation of the danish game related to "fastalavn" where we "Slår katten af tønden"....
+Implementation of the danish game related to "fastelavn" where we "Slår katten af tønden"....

 ## Development server